 Guidelines

 Students must understand that people practices can positively and negatively affect organisational culture and behaviour.
-In evaluating these aspects, the people professionals should look at the following points:-- Motivation levels
+In evaluating these aspects, the people professionals should look at the following points:-

 - Beliefs and values at work